top of page

 Holiday Centerpieces

-I HAVE TO ADMIT I’m a little reticent to reveal my interest in making fresh holiday centerpieces.
+I HAVE TO ADMIT I’m a bit reticent to reveal my interest in making fresh holiday centerpieces.
 It is one of the hobbies I've enjoyed for many years.
 My third wife used to call me metro sexual.
 I think it was meant to be in a loving way, but maybe not?
-I have some gentleness in my make-up, and Google thinks I’m a female based on my search histories.
-If you believe algorithms are spot on, and AI won’t perpetuate biases, think again.
-Apparently, they focus on my garden and r
+I have some gentleness in my makeup, and Google thinks I’m a woman based on my search history.
+If you believe algorithms are spot on and AI won’t perpetuate biases, think again.
+Apparently, they focus more on my garden and reci

 Robert Adams